Co-Curricular Club Expo

 Leader: Miss Hopcroft

 When: Running training every Tuesday at 7:20am during term time (Term 1 – Term 4).
-Meet outside the school gym
+Meet outside the Kerrs school gym.

-Events: School, Canterbury and South Island Champs in Term 1, National Champs in Term 4
+Events: Year 9-13 School, Canterbury and South Island Champs in Term 1, National Champs in Term 4; Year 7-8 – School, CAIMS

-Where: Rangi Ruru, Nga Puna Wai Athletics track and various venues for events
+Where: Nga Puna Wai Athletics track for our School Athletics day and Canterbury Champs and various other venues throughout New Zealand for South Island and National Champs.

 Leader: Mrs Brooks